Cod

 Markets

-The main markets for Icelandic cod are the France, UK and Spain.
-Other important markets include the USA and Portugal.
+The main markets for Icelandic cod are the France, UK, USA, Spain and Portugal.

 • United KingdomUnited Kingdom 16%